cc-hpc-itwm/GaspiCxx/src/python/README.md

-# PyGPI python communication library
+# PyGPI Python Communication Library

 PyGPI is a communication library designed to provide easy-to-use, intuitive access to GPI-based communication.